frederic-perez/AmE-dictionary/data/dictionary.md

 __I’ll be hanged if I do (something)__ _idiom_ I am determined not to do something.
 __I’m with you__ _idiom_ I agree with you. _A: “Ugh, why did we have to get up so darn early?”
 B: “Hey, I’m with you—I’d rather sleep in.
 This early wake-up call was all Mom’s idea.”_
 __i18n__ _n_ Abbreviation of internationalization (a representation of internationalization as i followed by 18 more letters, followed by n).
-__iatrogenic__ Induced unintentionally in a patient by a physician.
+__iatrogenic__ _adj_ :two: Induced unintentionally in a patient by a physician.
 Used especially of an infection or other complication of treatment.
 __Ibuprofen__
 __ice cream cone__
 __ice floe__ _n_ :three: A sheet of ice, of variable size, floating in the sea.